rhenry7/shleepy_mobile_react-native/README.md

 Tools used:
 Firebase for handling authentication.
 Will connect to Firestore for storing and retrieving sound files.
 React-Native Navigation for handling user navigation.
-TypeScript
+TypeScript.
-Expo for app set up and testing features
+Expo for app set up and testing features.
 Expo AV and React-Native-Trackplayer for using audio.